The Silent Saboteur: How Employees Using Public AI Tools Are Exposing Your Company's Sensitive Data – And Why You Must Act Now

 But here's the terrifying reality: while IT can monitor file uploads to Dropbox or Google Drive, tracking what text employees copy-paste into AI chat interfaces is nearly impossible with traditional security tools.

-The Invisible Threat: How Bad Actors Exploit AI Tools
+The Invisible Threat: How Prompt Injection Attacks Exploit Shared Files

 The scariest part is how easily bad actors can extract your data without ever touching your systems.
 Through techniques like prompt injection attacks, hackers craft deceptive inputs disguised as legitimate queries to manipulate AI models into revealing confidential information that was previously fed to the system by unsuspecting employees.